1805 Info 8d: John Henry Crompton

 His Will

-John Henry's will in favoured Walter Ernest Crompton, his youngest brother, of 55 Westborough, Scarborough in East Yorkshire.
+John Henry's will in favoured Walter Ernest CROMPTON, his youngest brother, of 55 Westborough, Scarborough in East Yorkshire.
 Walter was then serving as a Royal Engineers motor cycle despatch rider on the Signals Company, Headquarters' Staff in France.

 THIS IS THE LAST WILL AND TESTAMENT of me JOHN HENRY